 Sure, going commando for your workouts will help prevent sweat and odor-causing bacteria from sticking to your nether regions.
-But exercising with boxers and briefs has some perks, too: For one, you're less likely to irritate the skin in your genitals, which can lead to jock itch and other issues.
+But exercising with boxers and briefs has some perks, too: For one, you're less likely to irritate the skin in your genital area, which can lead to jock itch and other issues.

-And two, men's athletic underwear is not like the cotton tighty whities you slip on every day.
+And two, men's athletic underwear is not like the cotton tighty-whities you slip on every day.
 Workout underwear is made of supportive, breathable and sweat-wicking materials so it doesn't restrict movement and provides comfort.

 Video of the Day

 Choosing workout underwear comes down to fit, fabric and design.
 Check out the best men's athletic underwear and get expert tips on what to look for when shopping for the perfect pair.

 At LIVESTRONG.com, we prefer to use gender-neutral language, but manufacturers typically market athletic underwear according to gender.
 Men's workout underwear is built to support greater weights and tends to be longer in length or roomier in the front due to anatomical differences.
 So people with penises or bigger bodies may want to opt for athletic underwear marketed as men's.

 We chatted with a urologist, a doctor of physical therapy and some of the most active guys we know to find out their favorites.
 Then we narrowed down their picks based on the following criteria:

 Learn more about how we cover products here.

 These quick-drying Lululemon's boxers are great for going from the gym to the grocery, thanks to their breathable lycra fabric, says Koushik Shaw, MD, a urologist at the Austin Urology Institute.

 Designed for working out, this men's athletic underwear has a roomy and supportive pouch for those with a penis.
 They also offer mild compression but don't make your body feel constricted while you train, says California-based physical therapist Jereme Schumacher, DPT.